cg-tuwien/multistream/doc/Layout.md

 }
 ```

-For each session the layout for prologue, break and epilogue can be set in the data.json file.
+For each session the layout for prologue, break, and epilogue can be set in the data.json file.
 Additionally, the layout can also be changed on a per-slide level in slideshows such as in the Prologue scene, where the signation is displayed in the 'Fullscreen' layout while the other slides use the 'Full' layout.